 4. Provide opportunities for skill development

-To improve the effectiveness of your team members, it’s necessary to provide opportunities for them to acquire new skills.
+To improve the effectiveness of your team members, it’s necessary to provide opportunities for them to acquire new skills through corporate training.

 When creating training materials for your employee’s skill development, consider creating resources that are easily accessible and can be finished at one’s own pace.